divineee84/yt_screen_capture/README.md

-# 🎥 YT SCREEN CAPTURE CLI — Record Videos Like a Hacker, Not a Pirate 🚫🏴‍☠️
+# 🎥 YT SCREEN CAPTURE CLI — Record Videos Like a User, Not a Pirate 🚫🏴‍☠️

 ## ABOUT:
  This tool records your screen while a video plays in your browser.